Important Dates for Undergraduate Music Students

 First-of-Year Hearings, short juries presented by students, allow the faculty to assess students as the year begins.
 In addition, for students needing to be placed into either large or chamber instrumental ensembles, the hearings provide the faculty with important information for decisions about appropriate assignments.

 The following departments require First-of-Year Hearings for new students: brass, guitar, organ, percussion, piano, strings, voice, and woodwinds.
-This year, most hearings for new students will be held on Wednesday, August 16, although string principal hearings will occur on Thursday evening, August 17.
-In addition, voice hearings will be held during the week of August 21, and guitar hearings will be held at a somewhat later time after the semester is underway.
+This year, most hearings for new students will be held on Thursday, August 16.
+In addition, voice hearings will be held during the week of August 27, and guitar hearings will be held at a somewhat later time after the semester is underway.

 If you have questions about appropriate repertoire for the First-of-Year Hearing you should ask for guidance from the faculty member with whom you will be taking lessons.
 (If you need help in contacting that faculty member, contact David Winkelman for assistance .)
 In general, the guidelines are as follows: